thirtytwobits/nanaimo/CONTRIBUTING.rst

 ------------------------------------------------

 The Python plugin for vscode comes with a full-featured Python debugger.
-To setup a debug session for nnvg open the launch.json for your workspace and add a configuration like the following to the configurations array::
+To setup a debug session for nait open the launch.json for your workspace and add a configuration like the following to the configurations array::

     {
-        "name": "Python: nantest",
+        "name": "Python: nait",
         "type": "python",
         "request": "launch",
-        "program": "${workspaceFolder}/src/nantest",
+        "program": "${workspaceFolder}/src/nait",
         "cwd": "${workspaceFolder}",
         "console": "integratedTerminal",
         "args": []